Scylardor/of3DStudio/README.md

 About
 -----

+The main goal of this oF app is to provide a simple way to study the effects of light on various objects and materials.

-To do this, it implements a contextual menu allowing to navigate through lights, objects and their materials, change their properties, add new ones, or remove them.
+To do this, it implements a contextual menu allowing to easily navigate through lights, objects and their materials, change their properties, add new ones, or remove them.

 The menu is made with [ofxUI](https://github.com/rezaali/ofxUI).